ch4rniauski/Sokoban/README.md

    git clone https://github.com/ch4rniauski/Sokoban.git
 2. **Run the Application:** You have 2 ways how to run the application:
    - Open that project using prefered IDE.
 Then clisk start button.
    - Open the folder where that project is located.
-Move to `...\CourseWork3rdHalfYear\bin\Debug\net8.0-windows`, then open `CourseWork3rdHalfYear.exe`.
+Move to the `...\CourseWork3rdHalfYear\bin\Debug\net8.0-windows` folder, then open `CourseWork3rdHalfYear.exe`.
 That's it.

 ## Usage

 1. **Access the Application:** Open the application.
-2. **Choose any mode** As you open that application you can choose any mode you prefer(Play, Create new level, Edit an existing level).
+2. **Choose any mode:** As you open that application you can choose any mode you prefer(Play, Create new level, Edit an existing level).

    ![image](https://github.com/ch4rniauski/Sokoban/blob/main/CourseWork3rdHalfYear/Screenshots/Start%20Menu.jpg?raw=true)